isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* Flag functions that do not "fit on a screen."
+* Flag functions that do not “fit on a screen.”
   How big is a screen?
-Try 60 lines by 140 characters; that's roughly the maximum that's comfortable for a book page.
+Try 60 lines by 140 characters; that’s roughly the maximum that’s comfortable for a book page.
 * Flag functions that are too complex.
 How complex is too complex?
   You could use cyclomatic complexity.
-Try "more than 10 logical path through."
+Try “more than 10 logical path through.”
 Count a simple switch as one path.

 ### <a name="Rf-constexpr"></a>F.4: If a function may have to be evaluated at compile time, declare it `constexpr`